AntonVinokurovQA/AntonVinokurovQA/README.md

-# Welcome to My Full Stack QA Engineer Profile!
+# Welcome to my Full Stack QA Engineer Profile!

 I'm a Full Stack QA Engineer, passionate about delivering high-quality and reliable software.
+Driven by a strong focus on quality, I specialize in testing across the full stack — from UI to APIs and databases.
 This repository is my portfolio — a snapshot of my skills, projects, and experience in software testing and quality assurance.

-## About Me

-Driven by a strong focus on quality, I specialize in testing across the full stack — from UI to APIs and databases.

 ## Key Skills